ArduPilot/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

       -  This has meant an unnecessarily high failure rate and very poor survival in wet or dusty conditions.
-      -  The cheapest possible Chinese motor is never a good choice for something that literally hangs in the air by it's motor.
+      -  The cheapest possible Chinese motor is never a good choice for something that literally hangs in the air by its motor.

    -  Some of the best motors have 2 or better 3 easily replaceable ABEC-7 bearings, RCTiger-Motor Pro series and KDE for instance.